MQTT and SSL

 keytool -export -alias testserver -keystore serverkeystore.pkcs12 -file testserver.crt

-You can inspect the certificate by using openssql
+You can inspect the certificate by using openssql and specifying it needs to read the DER binary format:

 openssl x509 -inform der -in testserver.crt -text